Long-ranged gates in quantum computation architectures with limited connectivity: Remote gates from entanglement

 The multipartite states used to realize the aforementioned multi-qubit gates, namely the GHZ state and the state $|{{\psi }_{U}}\rangle $, can be generated from a 2D cluster state by processing the latter by single-qubit operations.
 We note that both the GHZ state and the state $|{{\psi }_{U}}\rangle$ are stabilizer states, and hence equal to a graph state up to the application of a local unitary operation.
-Since local unitary operations can be realized by directly acting on the qubits, it thus suffices to show that arbitrary graph states can be obtained by processing a cluster state by single-qubit operations.
-This problem is considered in Ref. \cite{Freund2025}, where different methods to are presented.
+Since local unitary operations can be realized by directly acting on the qubits, the methods to generate arbitrary graph states discussed above by processing a cluster state by single-qubit operations suffice.